sonrisesoftware/weather-desktop/README.md

 Weather Desktop
 ===============

-An advanced weather application.
+A cross-platform advanced weather application.

 ### Features ###

 _**Warning:** this software is in a pre-release stage and is under active development!
 Some features mentioned below may not exist yet._

+ * Runs on any system that supports KDE
- * Multiple locations
+ * Multiple named locations
  * List of 10 recent locations
  * Current weather conditions
  * Weather forecasts for 10 days